Community Resources West Virginia assistance programs.

 When lacking time or faced with a shut-off, the Energy Crisis Intervention Program component of LIHEAP assists households in alleviating emergency home heating needs.
 So if they face a disconnection or are running out of fuel then this program can help.
 Also, this crisis component is made available for those families who do not have the resources necessary for maintaining sources of adequate heating.
 Eligibility depends on various factors such as total income of the household, the county they live in, types of heating payments and the overall cost of their bills.

 Emergency financial assistance from Community Resources assists in the provision of resources that become a valuable support to those facing a hardship in Wood, Pleasants, and Tyler County or other cities.
+Almost all of this support is the result of case management referrals and direct financial aid is not offered.
 It helps with health care, food, housing, rent and issues of utilities.
 It offers emergency services like.

-Housing and rent assistance from Community Resources Inc. in the creation of affordable housing opportunities for both individuals and families.
+For any needed housing and rent assistance, Community Resources Inc. can offer referrals as part of case management.
+Or residents can dial 211 to connect with the United Way.
+This is a service for the creation of affordable housing opportunities for both individuals and families.
 It is offered across their service territory, including in Calhoun, Doddridge, and Gilmer County.
 It will allow people to live in an affordable, safe and warm environment.
 This is achieved through various affordable housing resources.
 CRI helps with the following.

 Weatherization Assistance Program (WAP) from Community Resources Inc. helps people save energy and money.
 CRI offers assistance to low income families in helping them increase their home value and decrease their energy costs.
 The United States Department of Energy has collaborated with all state level agencies, including in West Virginia, to implement the Weatherization Assistance Program.